steliosg23/PDS-A2/README.md

 | submission_finetuned_PubMedBERT.zip     | 0.00000       | Finished |

-# Overfitting in the Competition Results
+# Overfitting Indications from Competition Results

 The competition results suggest potential overfitting in the models.
 The scores for the `submission_finetuned_PubMedBERT.zip` file were significantly higher for the training set compared to the test set, which may indicate that the model is overfitting to the training data.
 To mitigate this, I attempted data augmentation in the **Incidents Augmentation using techniques.ipynb** file.
 The benchmark results using the augmented training data are as follows: